tmolteno/SympyTeX/README.md

 symbolic expressions.
 Using SympyTeX, sympy code can be embedded into your document, either hidden from view, or as part of the document, and sympy expressions can be rendered into LaTeX expressions and included in your document output.

+## Citing SympyTeX

-SympyTex was written by Tim Molteno (tim@physics.otago.ac.nz)
+SympyTex was written by Tim Molteno (tim@physics.otago.ac.nz).
+The best way to cite sympytex is:

+Timothy C.A.
+Molteno, ''SympyTeX: Embedding symbolic computation into LaTeX documents'', Electronics Technical Reports No. 2014-1, ISSN 1172-496X, May 2014.

 ====================================================================

-##Using SympyTex
+## Using SympyTex

 To use SympyTeX, you need the files, sympytex.sty and sympytex.py.
-See below for instructions.
+These can be either in the current directory, or somewhere sensible on your system.
+See below for instructions on how to build these files.

 You also need to have installed the Sympy (Symbolic Python) package